SASNET 2014 inter-disciplinary research workshop on Culture, Technology and Development

 How has interdisciplinary research arisen?
 Has it been successful in theory and practice in different fields?
 Has its promise of giving a fuller, broader, and truer picture been born out in practice?
 If so, how and where?
 What are the advantages and disadvantages of working in interdisciplinary teams?
 How are disagreements settled in such groups?
 To what extent have development studies become a discipline in its own right, fostering its own theories and practices?
 Do development studies lend themselves to interdisciplinary approaches?
 What feedback loops exist between development work in the field versus academic work?
 How do academic theories make their way down to development agencies?
 Under what circumstances may disciplinary work reassert itself in the field of development studies, and why?

 All participants are responsible for their own travel expenses and arrangements to and from Malmö, Sweden.
-Free bus transportation will be available between Malmö Central Station and the conference venue in Falsterbo.
+Free bus transportation will however be available between Malmö Central Station and the conference venue in Falsterbo.
 More information to be announced.

 The conference fee for young researchers whose abstracts are accepted is 1000 SEK, and 2 000 SEK for other scholars.
 Attendance and payment of the registration fee includes a shared double-room, three generous buffet-style meals daily, coffee breaks, and an evening of entertainment.